hideyukiinada/maddiecnn/README.md

 # Network architecture
 Network is defined using Keras' Sequential model.
 It uses multiple conv layers as well as dense layers toward the end.
 Please see cnn.py for details.

+If you run tensorboard, you can also view the architecture during the training time.

 # Dataset
 Dataset consists of 3679 images.
 3303 images contain one or more of the 4 dogs below.
 The remaining 376 images do not contain any image of dogs.